Personal Injury -- Plaintiff Law

 Intentional injuries usually present through assault or battery.
 If a person attacks or otherwise makes purposeful contact with you and causes you harm, you likely have the grounds for a personal injury case.

 Accidental injuries can result in recovery, too.
 In negligence cases, a person causes harm when they fail to act reasonably or safely in a situation that requires obvious care.
 Driving a car while texting is an example of breaching an expected duty of care.
-A distracted driver that hits and injures someone likely didn’t intend to cause any harm, but they should have known that someone could get hurt because of their negligence behind the wheel.
+A distracted driver in Lawrence that hits and injures someone likely didn’t intend to cause any harm, but they should have known that someone could get hurt because of their negligence behind the wheel.

 Kansas is a “no-fault” state, which means insurance companies are typically required to pay out coverage to their policy holders involved in a car accident, regardless of who was at fault.
 Lawsuits are still possible, however, if your medical bills exceed $2,000, or if you suffer a particularly difficult or painful injury.

 Medical malpractice is another common basis for negligence cases.
-When a doctor or other health care provider doesn’t exercise the care they’re expected to when treating a patient, they can be liable for any injuries that result.
+When a Topeka doctor or other health care provider doesn’t exercise the care they’re expected to when treating a patient, they can be liable for any injuries that result.

 When someone causes an injury, but they did not breach an expected duty of care, they may be responsible for damages under the rule of strict liability.
 Strict liability can require a person to pay damages to a person they hurt, even if they took the necessary care to reduce the risk of injuries.
-If a neighbor were to, say, light fireworks, and followed all the usual safety measures, but an accident caused you harm anyway, they could be liable for damages caused during “abnormally dangerous activity.”
+If a neighbor in Wichita were to, say, light fireworks, and followed all the usual safety measures, but an accident caused you harm anyway, they could be liable for damages caused during “abnormally dangerous activity.”

 Strict liability can also apply when you get hurt while visiting someone’s home, because there’s usually a certain responsibility to keep guests safe.